Taimoor1010/Taimoor1010/README.md

 🧑‍💻 About Me:
 ---------------
 I am currently pursuing a Bachelor's degree in Cybersecurity, with practical experience in ethical hacking, vulnerability assessments, and penetration testing.
 I have developed a strong proficiency in using tools like Kali Linux, Metasploit, and Burp Suite, and actively participate in Capture the Flag (CTF) competitions to further enhance my skills.
-These hands-on experiences have equipped me to address real-world cybersecurity challenges with confidence and expertise.

 📫 Contact Me:
 ---------------